Donald Barthelme: Writing

 Barthelme continued his success in the short story form with Unspeakable Practices, Unnatural Acts (1968).
 One widely anthologized story from this collection, "The Balloon", appears to reflect on Barthelme's intentions as an artist.
 The narrator inflates a giant, irregular balloon over most of Manhattan, causing widely divergent reactions in the populace.
 Children play across its top, enjoying it literally on a surface level; adults attempt to read meaning into it but are baffled by its ever-changing shape; the authorities attempt to destroy it but fail.
 In the final paragraph, the reader learns that the narrator has inflated the balloon for purely personal reasons, and he sees no intrinsic meaning in the balloon itself.
 Other notable stories from this collection include "The Indian Uprising", a mad collage of a Comanche attack on a modern city, and "Robert Kennedy Saved From Drowning", a series of vignettes showing the difficulties of truly knowing a public figure.
 The latter story appeared in print only two months before Robert F. Kennedy's 1968 assassination.

 Barthelme would go on to write over a hundred more short stories, first collected in City Life (1970), Sadness (1972), Amateurs (1976), Great Days (1979), and Overnight to Many Distant Cities (1983).
 Many of these stories were later reprinted and slightly revised for the collections Sixty Stories (1981), Forty Stories (1987), and posthumously, Flying to America (2007).
 Though primarily known for these stories, Barthelme also produced four novels: Snow White (1967), The Dead Father (1975), Paradise (1986), and The King (1990, posthumous).

 Barthelme also wrote the non-fiction book Guilty Pleasures (1974).
 His other writings have been posthumously gathered into two collections, The Teachings of Don B.: Satires, Parodies, Fables, Illustrated Stories, and Plays of Donald Barthelme (1992) and Not-Knowing: The Essays and Interviews (1997).
 With his daughter, he wrote the children's book The Slightly Irregular Fire Engine, which received the 1972 National Book Award in category Children's Books.
-He was also a director of PEN, the Author's Guild, and a member of the American Academy and Institute of Arts and Letters.
+He was also a director of PEN, the Authors Guild, and a member of the American Academy and Institute of Arts and Letters.